 Public Charge Update: What Advocates Need to Know Fact Sheet (PIF) October 24, 2019*

 Department of Justice’s Public Charge and Deportation Policy FAQ (PIF)

 State Department’s Changes to the Foreign Affairs Manual Fact Sheet (NILC)

 Public charge is just one of many attacks on low-income families, immigrant families, and communities of color by the Trump Administration.
 Below are more policies that seek to make life more difficult for low-income immigrant families by restricting their ability to access basic programs that safeguard their health care, nutrition, housing, and economic security.

-Analysis of the Reference to Public Benefits in USCIS’s Notice to Appear Memo (NILC)
+Reference to Public Benefits in USCIS’s Notice to Appear Memo (NILC)